heraldgo/herald/README.md

 # Herald

-Herald is a tool for dispatching server maintenance tasks.
+Herald is a library for managing server maintenance tasks.